yuvalmGS/gigaspaces-wiki-jekyll/xap97net/leases-automatic-expiration.markdown

 Each time a lease is renewed, the renewal manager will ask for an extension equal to the lease's renewal duration if the renewal duration is:

-- Lease.FOREVER, or
+- FOREVER, or
 - less than the remaining desired duration,

 otherwise it will ask for an extension equal to the lease's remaining desired duration.

 {% note %}
- Starting from XAP 9.5, Lease.ANY is not supported, equivalent is to use Lease.FOREVER when using LeaseRenewalManager.
+ Starting from XAP 9.5, Lease.ANY is not supported, equivalent is to use FOREVER when using LeaseRenewalManager.
 {% endnote %}

 Once a lease is given to a lease renewal manager, the manager will continue to renew the lease until one of the following occurs: